 - Managed service: Dataproc is a managed service, which means that Google takes care of the underlying infrastructure and handles tasks such as patching and updating the software.
 This frees users to focus on their data and their applications, rather than worrying about maintaining the underlying infrastructure.

-- Support for popular data processing frameworks: Dataproc supports popular data processing frameworks such as Apache Hadoop and Apache Spark, allowing users to easily run a wide range of data processing workloads.
+- Support for popular data processing frameworks: Dataproc supports popular data processing frameworks such as Apache Hadoop, Beam, and Spark allowing users to easily run a wide range of data processing workloads.

 Getting started with Dataproc: